About DistantNews

 Technology

-Our editorial process uses a combination of human judgment and technology tools to cover dozens of countries and languages at a scale that would otherwise require a much larger team.
-All content on DistantNews, from summaries to local perspectives, is original work shaped by our editorial guidelines and standards.
-The sources we select, the stories we surface, and the analysis we publish reflect deliberate editorial choices, not automated output.
+We use technology tools to monitor many countries and languages at a scale that would otherwise require a much larger newsroom.
+Those tools support the process; they do not replace editorial judgment.
+The sources we select, the stories we surface, and the context we publish reflect deliberate editorial choices.

 Our sources

 We feature newspapers from every major world region, including Africa, Asia, the Caribbean, Central Asia, Europe, Latin America, the Middle East, North America, and Oceania.
-Our team is always researching new outlets to add, focusing on editorially independent publications that serve their local communities.
+We are always researching new outlets to add, with a focus on publications that serve their local communities.

 Have a source you think we should cover?
 Let us know.